-

 AI-Powered Approaches in Neurodegenerative diseases

-FE.II.20 - TT.X.I
+FE.II.21 - TT.X.I

-co-organized with University Magna Graecia of Catanzaro
+Session organized by University Magna Graecia of Catanzaro

 Chair: Alessia BRAMANTI, University of Salerno